-Logistic regression results showed that factors including BML score, synovitis score, bone wear score and meniscus displacement among others were more predictive of severe pain and were risk factors for severe pain in patients with KOA.
+Logistic univariate regression showed that BML score, synovitis score, bone wear score, and meniscus displacement were more predictive and were independent risk factors for severe pain in patients with KOA.
 The regression coefficients of 8 variables and other analysis results are shown in Tables 2, 3.